Airport Safety Tips: Navigating Security And Staying Secure

 Interior view of the airport filled with people following safety protcols

-Start by having your boarding pass and identification in hand before you reach the TSA agent.
-If you’re traveling internationally, this means your passport.
+Start by having your boarding pass and ID ready before reaching the TSA agent.
+If you’re traveling internationally, keep your passport easily accessible as well.

 Airport Safety In The Terminal